 OK – this project will require a bit of patience because it would take quite some time to make.
 BUT the process is really fun more so if you are into this kind of craft.
 You will even want to make another one once you see your first finished product!

 People who’ve tried it already are actually more concerned about its tendency to curl up like a bowl.
 To prevent this from happening, use shirts that are 100% cotton.
 A cotton/poly blend would work as well.
-Basically you simply need to avoid using fabric that stretch.
+Basically, you simply need to avoid using fabric that stretches.

-Further guidelines on how to make a t-shirt rug successfully is in the step-by-step tutorial below.
-So gather your old t-shirts now and start learning how to make your own braided t-shirt rug!
+Further guidelines on how to make a t-shirt rug successfully are in the step-by-step tutorial below.
+So gather your old t-shirt now and start learning how to make your own braided t-shirt rug!

 Do you know anyone who would also like to try this project?

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 Materials to make rugs from old T-shirts:

 - 5-10 Old T-Shirt (5 shirts make a small bedside rug)

 Cut it: Select a few old t-shirt from your closet, a thrift store, or your Aunt Marcy’s NASCAR t-shirt collection.
 I used 5.5 t-shirts to make a rug that is approximately 18″ in diameter, but if you have more time and patience than I do or if you want a bigger rug, you could use more shirts.
 The next step is to prepare the t-shirts by cutting them and turning them into yarn.
 I used a method that I found on YouTube but I took some photos of this step here.